Tekki/sql-ledger/doc/latex_templates.md

 | qr_customer_country | the ISO code of the country of the customer |

 The the `qrcode` LaTeX package is not only terribly slow, its behavior is rather tricky when it has to process UTF-8 characters.
-The above variables work together with `xelatex`.
-For other cases, there are two more sets, one with prefix `qr2e_` instead of `qr_` that contains characters that are encoded twice and one with prefix `qrasc_` with plain ASCII texts.
+It will not accept the above variables.
+With `xelatex`, you have to use a second set with prefix `qr2e_` instead of `qr_` that contains characters that are encoded twice.
+With `pdflatex` you can only use plain ASCII texts that are available with prefix `qrasc_`.

 ## <a id="qrcode"></a>Directive for QR Codes